Med-To-Connect/Med-To-Connect/README.md

 ## Issue Tracking

-We use the issue tracking system to manage tasks, bugs, and new features.
+We use the issue-tracking system to manage tasks, bugs, and new features.
 Please refer to the issues tab in this repository to view and manage the current list of tasks.

 ## Support and Communication